KennyNg-19/mov_recsys/README.md

 ## Dataset
 These MovieLens datasets will change over time, and are not appropriate for reporting research results.
 I used the MovieLens-small: 100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users, last updated 9/2018.

-Download these dataset and unzip in the root of this directory:
+Download the dataset and unzip in the root of this directory:
 - [MovieLens-small version](https://grouplens.org/datasets/movielens/latest/)

 Well, **As the dataset is not larger**, for convenience, I also **uploaded it to Githb**.